watamario15/prime-calculator/README_en.md

 First, the most simple prime factorization algorithm can be described as:
 1. Try to divide the input natural number by all integers between 1 and that number, then judge the first number that could divide the input natural number is a prime factor.
 If no such number found, then the input number is a prime number.
-1. Then, repeat this procedure with the result of the division until it becomes a prime number.
+1. Then, repeat this process with the result of the division until it becomes a prime number.

-This software accelerates the algorithm by using the following properties:
+This software accelerates the algorithm by using the following properties (Trial division):
 - **If a result of a division is smaller than the divisor, you can decide that a dividend is a prime number.**
 - **Even numbers other than 2 are not prime numbers.**